nlsfung/MMINT_Examples/SDSliceTestSuite/README.txt

 Note that the string "T123" represents the unique ID of a test case.
 The first digit ("1") corresponds to the group the test case belongs to, and the remaining two digits ("23") identifies the test case within that group.

+--- Dependency Rules for Sequence Diagram Slicer ---

+Since some test cases relate to specific dependency rules, it is useful to first summarise what these are, which will be presented here in the following
+format:

+R00 Type => Rule,

+where "R00" is the placeholder for the unique ID of a dependency rule, "Type" the type of the model element to be sliced (e.g. class in a class diagram), and "Rule" the elements to be included in the slice (e.g. the attributes and operations of the class).
+Unless otherwise stated, it is implicitly assumed that the resulting slices always contain the original element to be sliced.

+As shown in SDMetaModel.png, a sequence diagram is modelled to contain classes, lifelines and messages.
+Each class is in turn modelled to contain attributes and operations, whilst lifelines contain activation boxes and references to classes.
+Similarly, messages are modelled to contain references to a target and source lifeline as well as to operations, attributes and activation boxes.
+Thus including the complete sequence diagram itself, there are 13 different types of model elements that can be sliced and therefore 13 different dependency rules, which are as follows:

+R01: Class Diagram => Everything in the sequence diagram
+R02: Class => Owned attributes and operations AND
+              References to the sliced class AND
+              Results of slicing the newly sliced elements
+R03: Lifeline => Owned class references AND
+                 References to the sliced lifeline as source AND References to the sliced lifeline as target AND Owned activation boxes AND
+                 Results of slicing the newly sliced elements
+R04: Message => The activation box references of subsequent messages in the
+                same activation box as the sliced message AND Results of slicing the newly sliced elements
+R05: Attribute => References to the attribute AND
+                  Results of slicing the newly sliced elements
+R06: Operation => References to the operation AND
+                  Results of slicing the newly sliced elements
+R07: Activation Box => References to the activation box AND
+                       Results of slicing the newly sliced elements
+R08: Class Reference => Lifeline that owns the sliced reference AND
+                        Results of slicing the newly sliced elements
+R09: Source Lifeline Reference => Message that owns the sliced reference AND
+                                  Results of slicing the newly sliced elements
+R10: Target Lifeline Reference => Message that owns the sliced reference AND
+                                  Results of slicing the newly sliced elements
+R11: Activation Box Reference => Message that owns the sliced reference AND
+                                 Results of slicing the newly sliced elements
+R12: Attribute Reference => Message that owns the sliced reference AND
+                            Results of slicing the newly sliced elements
+R13: Operation reference => Message that owns the sliced reference AND
+                            Results of slicing the newly sliced elements

 --- G01 Tests for Specific Dependency Rule ---